you915/Impact-of-Covid19_project-1/README.md

     ![FINX Simulation](image/FINX_10years.JPG)

-    Based on the simulations the target price for FINX after 10 years at a 90% confidence interval would be in the range of $39.13 - $429.86.
-The median price being $130.30 giving a return of 272.39% from the current price of $34.99(July 28, 2020)
+    Based on the simulations the target price for FINX after 10 years at a 90% confidence interval would be in the range of $40.69 - $539.93.
+The median price being $286.56 giving a return of 718.98% from the current price of $34.99(July 28, 2020)

     ![S&P 500 Simulation](image/sp500_10years.JPG)

-    Based on the simulations, the target for S&P 500 after 10 years at a 90% confidence interval would be in the range of 3,063.24 - 6,375.67.
-The median being 4,239.52 giving a return of 31.73% from the current level of 3,218.44(July 28, 2020)
+    Based on the simulations, the target for S&P 500 after 10 years at a 90% confidence interval would be in the range of 2,484.59 - 10,045.66.
+The median being 5,696.54 giving a return of 77% from the current level of 3,218.44(July 28, 2020)

     ![Custom Portfolio Simulation](image/monte_carlo.JPG)

-    Based on the simulations the returns for Custom Portfolio after 10 years at a 90% confidence interval would be in the range of 2.10% - 20.62%.
-The median being 6.27%.
+    Based on the simulations the returns for Custom Portfolio after 10 years at a 90% confidence interval would be in the range of 2.19% - 20.04%.
+The median being 6.93%.

     #### Actions to take before the next crash:

-    One needs to have cash ready for 3 things:
+    How can we get ready for another major event?
+We can do that by keeping cash ready for 3 important things:

-    - **Emergency Savings**:  Recessions, job losses, illnesses, natural disasters, and a litany of other things can happen unexpectedly.
+    - **Emergency Savings**:  Recessions, job losses, illnesses, natural disasters, and a lot of other things can happen unexpectedly.
 In addition to having appropriate kinds of and amounts of insurance, you should aim to have cash savings that can cover six or more months of basic living expenses.

     - **Expected expenses**: While your emergency savings is preparing for unexpected near-term needs, one should also prepare your portfolio for those expected needs coming up soon.
 Investments away from stocks and into high-quality bonds.
 The goal is having a few years' expenses in these low-volatility assets before you need them.